aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/set-modify-password-of-excel-workbooks/_index.md

 aliases:
   - /set-modify-password-of-excel-workbooks/
   - /workbook/modify-password/
-keywords: "modify Excel password, Aspose.Cells Cloud, write protection, REST API, Excel workbook"
+keywords: "Excel password, Aspose.Cells Cloud, write‑protection, REST API, modify workbook password"
-description: "Change the write‑protection password of an Excel workbook via Aspose.Cells Cloud REST API (v3.0).
+description: "Change the write‑protection password of an Excel workbook using Aspose.Cells Cloud REST API (v3.0).
 Includes cURL and SDK examples."
 weight: 100
+ArticleTitle: "Modify Password Protection of an Excel Workbook – Aspose.Cells Cloud"
 ---

 This REST API **changes the write‑protection password** of an existing Excel workbook.

+Updating the write‑protection password programmatically allows you to rotate or replace passwords without downloading the file.
+It is especially handy when managing secured workbooks stored in Aspose.Cells Cloud storage.

+**Prerequisites**: You must have a valid JWT access token and the workbook must already exist in the specified storage folder.
+For details on obtaining a token, see the [Authentication guide](/authentication/).
+To learn how to initially protect a workbook, refer to the [Protect an Excel File](/workbook/password/protect/) documentation.

 ## REST API